Kazakh Ground Forces: Cadet Corps

-The Cadet Corps named after Shoqan Walikhanov is an institution of the ministry of defense was formed on 1 July 1996 as a secondary school that prepared Kazakh youth for service in the military.
+The Cadet Corps named after Shoqan Walikhanov is an institution of the Ministry of Defense was formed on 1 July 1996 as a secondary school that prepared Kazakh youth for service in the military.
 A month after its formation, the corps had 96 enlisted cadets, most of whom came from the Alma-Ata Higher All-Arms Command School.
-On its first graduation day in 1999, the corps received its own battle flag by the then head of the corps, Colonel Kuangaliev and defense minister Mukhtar Altynbayev.
+On its first graduation day in 1999, the corps received its own battle flag from the then head of the corps, Colonel Kuangaliev, and defense minister Mukhtar Altynbayev.
 The corps is currently based in the city of Shchuchinsk in the Akmola Region.

 Foreign education

 Some of Kazakhstan's officers have trained at the United States Military Academy at West Point.